-The river is known to support the endangered Dunsborough burrowing crayfish and there is anecdotal evidence of Marron occurring in the river system.
-The Carbunup River is of cultural and historic significance to the Wardandi people and several sites of significance occur within the catchment.
+The river was identified as an important nursery for the Western pygmy perch and home to a large population of Carter’s freshwater mussel (currently listed as vulnerable on the 2014 IUCN Redlist of threatened species).
+The Carbunup River is of cultural and historic significance to the Wadandi people and several sites of significance occur within the catchment.
 A River Action Plan developed for GeoCatch in 2000 outlines the characteristics, values, condition and management issues of the Carbunup River.

 The Carbunup River catchment supports a thriving agricultural industry dominated by beef and dairy grazing.
 Vineyards are scattered throughout the catchment and horticultural land-use occurs in the lower catchment.
 Native vegetation occurs within the Treeton state forest in the upper catchment and in much of the riparian zone.

 Image: The catchment supports beef grazing, dairy grazing, vineyards and horticulture.

 The headwaters of the Carbunup River begin on the Whicher Scarp within the Treeton State forest, the river then flows in a northerly direction through agricultural land before discharging into Geographe Bay near Siesta Park.
 The river is largely unmodified until its lower reaches where there it is maintained as a drain (Lennox River Drain) by the Water Corporation.
 In 1940 a weir was constructed at the junction of the Lennox Drain and the Carbunup River to prevent saltwater ingress and provide larger areas of arable land.
 The water upstream of the weir is currently used by farmers for irrigation.
 On stream dams have been constructed in the lower catchment.
 Since 2000, the mean annual flow for the Carbunup River is 29GL/yr of a total of 203GL/yr for the waterways of the Geographe catchment.